jamiebeach/Engineering-Learning-2022/certifications/ai-900-Azure-AI-Fundamentals/cheatsheet.md

             - [See this article](https://docs.microsoft.com/en-us/previous-versions/azure/machine-learning/classic/evaluate-model-performance#inspecting-the-evaluation-results-1).

 - [ ] azure Machine Learning designer
+    - Lets you visually connect datasets and modules on an interactive canvas to create machine learning models.
+    - Can connect modules to create a pipeline draft and this can be published.
+    - To consume a published pipeline, use the authentication key and REST endpoint.
+    - Real-time endpoints need to be deployed to AKS. [https://docs.microsoft.com/en-us/azure/machine-learning/concept-designer#deploy](See here).

 ## Describe features of computer vision workloads on Azure (15-20%)